The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: Purity of the cluster catalog

-To estimate the contribution of both types of contaminants, we run \eromapper on 1,250,795 \erass point sources \citep{Merloni2023} and 1,000,000 random positions in the sky.
-Overdensities of red-sequence galaxies are identified for $\sim$850,000 and $\sim$490,000 sources, respectively.
+To estimate the contribution of both types of contaminants, we ran \eromapper on 1\,250\,795 \erass point sources \citep{Merloni2023} and 1\,000\,000 random positions in the sky.
+Overdensities of red-sequence galaxies were identified for $\sim$850\,000 and $\sim$490\,000 sources, respectively.
 The exact numbers depend on the filter band combination.
-Random points are positioned at least five cluster radii $R_\lambda$ away from extended \erass sources.
-We analyze the distribution of the randoms and \erass point sources in redshift and richness space (see Figure \ref{fig:mixture_model}, first two panels).
+Random points were positioned at least five cluster radii $R_\lambda$ away from extended \erass sources.
+We analyzed the distribution of the randoms and \erass point sources in redshift and richness space (see Figure \ref{fig:mixture_model}, first two panels).
 The majority of the contaminants lie at low richnesses, as expected.
-We identify two peaks around $z_{\rm best}\approx0.2$ and $z_{\rm best}\approx0.5$.
+We identified two peaks around $z_{\rm best}\approx0.2$ and $z_{\rm best}\approx0.5$.
 They are similarly pronounced for the point sources, while for the randoms, the second peak is slightly more dominant.
 The second peak is also apparent in the cluster sample (third panel).
 It indicates that there is indeed contamination left in the \erass cluster catalog after the optical cleaning was performed in this work.

-The global amplitudes of the kernel density estimates for both types of contaminants are fitted in the mixture model \citep{Ghirardini2023}.
-For the primary \erass cluster sample with $\mathcal{L}_{\rm ext}>3$, we obtain a three times higher amplitude for the point sources $f_{\rm AGN}=0.0768$ than for the randoms $f_{\rm rand}=0.0246$.
+The global amplitudes of the kernel density estimates for both types of contaminants were fitted in the mixture model \citep{Ghirardini2023}.
+For the primary \erass cluster sample with $\mathcal{L}_{\rm ext}>3$, we obtained a three times higher amplitude for the point sources $f_{\rm AGN}=0.0768$ than for the randoms $f_{\rm rand}=0.0246$.
 This aligns with the expectation that most of the contamination in the \erass cluster candidate catalog arises from X-ray point sources \citep{Seppi2022}.